February 2, 2026

 Two Day Trip to Ocean Springs, MS

-A short drive from my hometown of New Orleans, a magical little city called Ocean Springs, Mississippi awaits your visit.
+A short drive from my hometown of New Orleans on the Mississippi Gulf Coast, a magical little city called Ocean Springs, Mississippi awaits your visit.
 My connection to this city was immediate, and I knew I had to go back (and I have been back many times).
 Prior to the pandemic, I had little appreciation for the small cities and towns that surround New Orleans.
 After some research, I realized I had a plethora of beautiful places within a few hours of me to explore.

 Two Day Trip to Ocean Springs, MS